Improvement of the De Gors-Vurige Staart embankment

 Planning

-The work will be carried out from October 2024 to September 2025.
-Work on the dike will take place first, followed by work on the bicycle/footpath.
+The work will be carried out between October 2024 and September 2025.
+Work on the dike will take place first, followed by work on the cycle path/footpath.

-Current changes in planning and execution are tracked on this page and in the Construction App.
+Current changes to the schedule and implementation are tracked on this page and in the Bouwapp.
 You can download this app from the app store using the QR code.
-It allows you to follow construction projects in your area.
+It allows you neighbourhood the construction projects in your neighbourhood .

 Nuisance

-During the implementation period, adjacent residents may experience inconvenience.
-We try to limit this but cannot eliminate it.
-If there is a lot of dust, spraying will be used.
-Vibration meters will be installed at various homes on the Oudelandsdijkje.
-As soon as vibrations exceed the limits, work will be stopped.
+During the construction period, local residents may experience some inconvenience.
+We will try to limit this as much as possible, but cannot eliminate it entirely.
+If there is a lot of dust, we will spray water to reduce it.
+Vibration meters will be installed on various homes on Oudelandsdijkje.
+As soon as vibrations exceed the limit values, work will be stopped.

 The Oudelandsdijkje will be closed from IJsselmeerlaan Purmerend to Molenpad 8 Ilpendam from January to August 2025.

-The Oudelandsdijkje section from IJsselmeerlaan Purmerend to Purmerweg will be closed from the end of May until August 2025.
+The section of Oudelandsdijkje from IJsselmeerlaan Purmerend to Purmerweg will be closed from the end of May until August 2025.

-A detour route will be established.
-In mid-December 2024, the closure will be indicated via signage in advance.
-Residents on Oudelandsdijkje will be approached to make arrangements about accessibility, parking, garbage, parcel delivery, etc.
+A diversion route will be set up.
+In mid-December 2024, the closure will be indicated in advance by means of signage.
+Residents on Oudelandsdijkje will be contacted to make arrangements regarding accessibility, parking, household waste, parcel delivery, etc.

-For more information about this project, please contact environmental manager Maarten Zon, using the contact form or by calling 072 - 582 8282.
+For more information about this project, please contact environmental manager Maarten Zon using thecontact formor by calling +31 (0)72 582 8282.

-The Water Board takes care of the dikes in North Holland.
+The water board is responsible for the dikes in North Holland.
 We regularly check whether the dikes are still safe.
-Because of climate change - it rains harder and longer - the checks and requirements have been tightened.
-As a result, a large part of the dike around the polder no longer met the set height and stability requirements.
+Due to climate change—it is raining harder and longer—the checks and requirements have been tightened.
+As a result, a large part of the dike around the polder no longer met the height and stability requirements.
 To keep our feet dry now and in the future, we are improving the dike where necessary.
-After the work, the dike will be in order for the next 20 years.
+After the work is completed, the dike will be in good condition for the next 20 years.